m0nters/ai-dictionary-extension/README.md

 ## Adding Language

-Adding a new language to the extension requires updating several areas.
+Adding a new (app) language to the extension requires updating several areas.
 Here's a step-by-step guide:

 ### 1. Create Language Locale Files For i18n